 Your partner

 For couples, retirement can be the most significant change in relationship dynamics since having children.
-Two people who have built their daily rhythm around being apart for eight or more hours suddenly share every hour of every day.
-This can be wonderful or it can expose tensions and differences that were previously managed by simply not being together constantly.
+Two people who have built their daily rhythm around being apart for eight or more hours a day suddenly share every hour.
+This can be wonderful, or it can expose tensions and differences that were previously managed by simply not being together constantly.

-The couples who navigate this best share one characteristic: they had specific, honest conversations before retirement about what their shared life would look like.
-Not vague aspirations (“we’ll travel more and spend time with the grandkids”) but concrete decisions: how much time will we each have for independent pursuits?
+The couples we see navigate this best share one characteristic: they had specific, honest conversations before retirement about what their shared life would look like.
+Not vague aspirations like “we’ll travel more and spend time with the grandkids”, but concrete decisions.
+How much time will we each have for independent pursuits?
 What will we do together?
 How will household roles and decisions change when one or both are no longer working?
-For more on this transition, our guide on how couples adjust after retirement covers the dynamics in depth.
+Our guide on how couples adjust after retirement covers the dynamics in depth.

 Your adult children and family